 They’re attracted by the ease of doing business, access to the EU single market, and the lower cost of business administration.
 It’s also increasingly attractive in the UK as a way to beat Brexit.

-Out of more than 13,000 e-Residents, we’ve picked out some of the most notable names who can claim to be among the first.
+Out of more than 62,000 e-residents, we’ve picked out some of the most noteworthy names who can claim to be among the first.

 This was appropriate considering The Economist have long been a fans of Estonia.
 They’ve written extensively over the years about its bold experiment to build a digital society that encourages entrepreneurship.